“What is this bullshit?” murmurs rang out, but nobody was stupid enough to say it too loud. Turns out, the school did enrol only the brightest.

 “But what…?”

-I left the happy fool to do my bidding without further chatter and darted off to the back of the building.
-That took a while as I was avoiding the cameras – otherwise I'd have simply walked in and delivered the message myself.
+I left the happy fool to do my bidding and darted off to the back of the building.
+That took a while, as I was avoiding the cameras.
+Otherwise, I’d have simply walked in and delivered the message myself.
 Did not want to prematurely alert the lordling to the change of my appearance.

-Went some ways off into the trees and chucked the bulky phone case – and a note – in.
-I heard it land, as well as the exclamations of surprise, but didn't stick around to find out if it reached the desired location.
-There was absolutely nothing I could do about that now anyhow, and I needed to not be here anymore.
+Went some ways off into the trees, and chucked the bulky phone case – and the note – in.
+I heard it land, as well as the exclamations of surprise, but didn’t stick around to find out if it reached the desired recipient.
+There was absolutely nothing I could do about that now.
+I just needed to not be here anymore.

-I got myself ready for the long wait.
-Or very brisk one, if Raktkalis decided to send his goons to surround the meeting area.
-Coincidentally, I'd see it leagues away and would be gone.
+Got myself ready for the long wait.
+Or very brisk one, if Raktkalis sent his goons instead.
+I’d see them leagues away.

-I had dismantled the trophy phone still in the dorms and removed the trackers along with the connectivity.
-Had some downtime now, so I played around with the combination to unlock the stolen device.
-This acquisition was nothing short of golden thread pulling me upwards from the deep ravine of manure.
-After all, even if I didn't get my computer back, the state-of-art gadget arguably was just as good.
+This acquisition was nothing short of a golden thread pulling me upwards from the deep ravine of manure.
+After all, even if I didn’t get my computer back, this state-of-art gadget realistically could cost more.

-Highly arguably.
-If I cracked the code.
-Some highly prized secrets would be mine to sell.
-However, peddling business of important people was dangerous, and I didn't want to get anywhere near a general's affairs.
-In fact, I'd have loved to avoid that family as a whole if possible – but my back was to the wall.
-Likelihood of peeking inside was low in any case.
-I needed my computer to crack through the lock.
+If I cracked the code, some highly prized secrets would be mine to sell, too.
+However, peddling business of the General’s household was dangerous.
+In fact, I’d have loved to avoid that whole family altogether – but my back was to the wall.
+The likelihood of peeking inside was low, in any case.
+I needed my computer to crack through the code.

 Screen changed.

 It unlocked.
 Just like that.
-To a combination so basic I didn't even notice it at first and my thumb kept on gliding along the screen.
+To a combination so basic, I didn’t need to write it down.
 I stared blankly as though missing the joke.
 Security was very lax over there.
-This fuck-up can't even be blamed on anyone else.
+This fuck-up can’t even be blamed on anyone else.

-As I was browsing menus, the reason for lack of intricate passcode became apparent.
-It was brand new.
-There was no useful information stored on it.
-Several phone numbers, a very sparse call log, photos of the blackboards that he didn't bother writing down and that was it.
-Not even any significant internet history.
-He had connected to the school's network for some administrative business.
+As I was browsing the menus, the reason for a weak passcode became apparent.
+There was not a lick of information stored on it.
+Several phone numbers, a very sparse call log, photos of the blackboards that he didn’t bother writing down.
 That was it.
+Not even any significant network history.
+He had only connected to the school’s server for some administrative business.

 How exceptionally dull.
 That ruthless lordling didn’t appear to have much of interest in anything.
 Having been groomed to become an outstanding military leader must have come at a cost, and the cost was personality.